sandroasp/BizTalk-Server-Resources/PowerShell-scripts/bts-archive-all-suspended-msg-body/README.md

-# Save/archive all BizTalk Server suspended messages with PowerShell
+# How to Restart BizTalk Server services with PowerShell

-This script that will retrieve the body/payload of all suspended BizTalk Server messages and save it to a specific folder.
+This script will restart all BizTalk Server services installed on the machine.
-No filters required.

 THIS POWERSHELL IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.